6 Entrepreneurs Tell Us Their Biggest Mistakes

 “spending the majority of a startup budget on a professionally designed website”

 Being on both sides of the question, the one mistake I see most is spending the majority of a startup budget on a professionally designed website.
 When it comes to a business website, content is king.
-A neat, easy to navigate, do-it-yourself site is fine for a bootstrapping business.
-Plus, re-branding is a fabulous marketing opportunity.
+A neat, easy-to-navigate, do-it-yourself site is fine for a bootstrapping business.
+Plus, rebranding can become a useful marketing opportunity.

 John Drabkowski